etwk/blog/content/lists/books.md

 	- [ ] A Rift in Time: Travels with My Ottoman Uncle
 - [ ] The Tale of a Wall: Reflections on the Meaning of Hope and Freedom #autobiography #history
 - [ ] HAMAS: The Quest for Power (Beverley Milton-Edwards, Stephen Farrell)
+- [ ] I Shall Not Hate: A Gaza Doctor's Journey on the Road to Peace and Human Dignity (Izzeldin Abuelaish) #history

 ### Russia
 - [ ] All the Kremlin's Men: Inside the Court of Vladimir Putin